Colorado State University Global

 Appropriate documentation should include direct information from a professional who can attest to the student's claim of illness or legal issues and speak clearly to the difficulty that was encountered by the student during the term from which the withdrawal is being requested.

 The retroactive withdrawal option is not intended for students who miss the course withdrawal deadline.
-Students should contact their advisor for more information regarding Late and Incomplete policies.
+Students should contact their Student Success Counselor for more information regarding Late and Incomplete policies.
 Retroactive withdrawal applies to every course for a particular term and cannot apply to selective courses within a term.

 Immediately following the end of the drop period, students may withdraw from all courses in a term according to the university withdrawal policy.